adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 - `prosperity = wealth * welfare_leverage`
 - this theory of wealth and progress is inherently *step-indexed*, much like a computer program. the leverage power of the previous step's arrangement of matter effects how much we can achieve in this step. also probably important to add some "decay" function to each step, to represent the concept that some things require maintenance. also "waste" or "entropy" functions to encode carbon emissions and heat and unusable byproducts. in the step-indexed view, *current* potential wealth is the total amount of resources you could move based on current leverage, labor power, and available resources, and potential prosperity is the amount of welfare you could produce based on welfare leverage and wealth. so there's a raw resource leverage coefficient and a welfare leverage coefficient associated with any current resource arrangement. a simple analogy for a system like this is a 3d grid space with two possible welfare uses and materials for a raw lever, and the functions assign leverage numbers based on current position/orientation of the lever

-this is another way we could think about welfare optimality. a system that tends to create more welfare favorable arrangements of the universe are going to perform better, and tend to maintain the group's choice and power and flexibility most. would persistent democracy achieve this? if it's true that it best minimizes negative interference, can we also find that it best maximizes positive interference? maximizing positive interference can just be restated as best allocating public goods or incentivizing positive externalities.
+this is another way we could think about welfare optimality. a system that tends to create more welfare favorable arrangements of the universe are going to perform better, and tend to maintain the group's choice and power and flexibility most. would adaptive democracy achieve this? if it's true that it best minimizes negative interference, can we also find that it best maximizes positive interference? maximizing positive interference can just be restated as best allocating public goods or incentivizing positive externalities.

 # possible rights framework